Frequently Asked Questions about Marine Surveys

 Are you SAMS or NAMS affiliated?
 My lender and/or insurer requires this.

-Yes, I am an Accredited Marine Surveyor (AMS) affiliated with The Society of Accredited Marine Surveyors (SAMS).
+Yes, I am an Accredited Marine Surveyor (AMS) member of The Society of Accredited Marine Surveyors (SAMS).
 The status of any Marine Surveyor can be obtained by visiting either the SAMS or NAMS websites and searching by name or geographic area.
 Accredited or Certified Marine Surveyors will display the letters AMS or CMS alongside their name.

 Do you perform insurance surveys?

-Yes we do.
-All our surveys are guaranteed to be accepted by insuring institutions.
-I would like to add that insurance surveys are performed to the same standards as our pre-purchase surveys.
-Quite frequently we are asked by prospective clients if we can just provide a very basic, no frills “Wink and Nod” survey to pass on to the insurer.
-We, as a responsible company, refuse to do this.
-All our surveys portray the true condition of the vessel and this includes hull integrity and safety equipment condition.
-We insist our clients come back to the marina in the same boat they left in!
-If your boat is not up to standards, please do not expect us to “Overlook” an item just so you can get an insurance policy issued.
-If that is what you are looking for, we prefer you call another company.
+Yes I do.
+All my surveys are guaranteed to be accepted by insuring institutions.
+I would like to add that insurance surveys are performed to the same standards as our prepurchase surveys.
+Quite frequently I am asked by prospective clients if I can just provide a very basic, no frills “Wink and Nod” survey to pass on to the insurer.
+I, as a responsible surveyor, refuse to do this.
+All my surveys portray the true condition of the vessel and this includes hull integrity and safety equipment condition.
+I insist my clients come back to the marina in the same boat they left in!
+If your boat is not up to standards, please do not expect me to “Overlook” an item just so you can get an insurance policy issued.
+If that is what you are looking for, I prefer you call another surveyor.

 You are not among the surveyors the selling broker recommended, why not?

-Marine Surveying is a very unique business and we prefer to NOT be on a brokers or sellers recommended list.
-Our business success does not rely on referrals from brokers, lenders or sellers; allowing us to be independent of any outside influences and remain totally unbiased in our opinions.
-Our reputation is our business and integrity is our calling card.
+Marine Surveying is a very unique business and I prefer to NOT be on a brokers or sellers recommended list.
+My business success does not rely on referrals from brokers, lenders or sellers; allowing me to be independent of any outside influences and remain totally unbiased in my opinions.
+My reputation is my business and integrity is my calling card.

 How long after the survey can I expect a written report?